JiBang92/Eye_Movement_Project/README.md

 ### Future Outlook
 This project will most likely be revisited to try and implement a few more things such as trying to integrate some other facial features.

-To view this project directly, navigate to <a href="https://jibang92.github.io/Profile/eyeMovementExercise/index.html">Eye Movement Exercise</a>
+To view this project directly, click <a href="https://jibang92.github.io/Profile/eyeMovementExercise/index.html">HERE</a>